Coloring ideas for Platypus

 Platypuses usually have brown bodies, light tan bellies, and dark gray or black bills and feet.
 You can use soft browns for the fur, and dark gray for the flat tail and webbed feet.
 Or try something fun, like giving your platypus a purple bill, green flippers, or a rainbow tail!
 The background can be a cool Australian river with water plants, smooth rocks, and maybe a koala or kangaroo hiding nearby.
 Add sparkles in the water or a little treasure chest to make it a silly adventure scene!

-On the back of the page, why not try writing some fun facts about the platypus, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the platypus, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Platypus?